-In the area of Strategy, the Committee reviewed, evaluated and reported favourably to the Board on corporate projects and transactions of strategic importance in the areas of growth, development, diversification, business transformation and technological transformation projects implemented by the Bank.
-The Committee held intense discussions in relation to strategic projects related to business or technology transformation that resulted in a number of actions: review when deemed necessary; or the submission to the Board of Directors for approval, after a favourable report from the Committee itself, in those cases where such projects required a decision by the Board.
-Additionally, project monitoring measures with the suitable frequency were implemented where it was considered appropriate.
-Particularly noteworthy is the oversight, discussion and monitoring of technological transformation and the resulting projects. due to the Committee's high degree of specialization in this regard.
-It monitored the Group's non-recurring projects, in accordance with the Policies, and performed the pertinent analyses of each project, with special emphasis on the opinion of the 2nd line of defense (2LoD).
+The Committee reviewed and evaluated the corporate projects and strategic transactions in matters of growth, development and diversification, and the business transformation and technological transformation projects implemented by the Bank, and issued a favourable report to the Board.
+In relation to strategic projects and those related to business or technological transformation, the Committee held intense discussions that resulted in a number of actions: that they be reviewed, where this was considered to be necessary; or that they be submitted for approval to the Board of Directors, based on a recommendation by the Committee itself, in cases where such projects required a decision by the Board.
+Additionally, when deemed appropriate, project monitoring measures were implemented with the appropriate frequency.
+In particular, it oversaw, debated and tracked the technology transformation and the projects arising from it, because of the Committee's high degree of specialisation in this area.
+It monitored the Group's non-recurring projects, in accordance with the Policies, and performed the pertinent analyses of each project, with special emphasis on the opinion of the 2nd line of defence (2LoD).
 In this regard, the Committee debated all significant projects and followed up appropriately.
-It tracked and monitored the 2021-2023 Strategic Plan in compliance with the Banco Sabadell Group's Strategic and Financial Planning Policy, among others, by regularly monitoring the KPIs of the Strategic Plan and Operating Plans, on which it issued a favourable report to the Board of Directors for approval each year.
-It also reported favourably to the Board of Directors on the approval of the 2023 budget and the financial projections and the updated scenarios for the projections following the pertinent analysis and debate.
-In relation to monitoring the business units, it tracked the new Sabadell Online account, on which it reported favourably to the Board after a detailed analysis of its conditions, from a commercial and strategic point of view and after an analytical view of the business case; the new mobile app, the actions with digital customers, the expansion of digital products and the communication campaigns, in these cases, highlighting the Committee's expertise in digital matters and digital transformation, resulting in an indepth technical analysis of each of the projects and actions presented in this area.
+It tracked and monitored the Strategic Plan in compliance with the Banco Sabadell Group's Strategic and Financial Planning Policy, among others, by regularly monitoring the KPIs of the Strategic Plan and Operating Plans, on which it issued a favourable report to the Board of Directors for approval.
+It also reported favourably to the Board of Directors on the approval of the 2024 budget and the update of the financial projections for 2024-2028 and the Group's financial projections for 2025-2029, following the pertinent analysis and debate.
+In relation to monitoring the business units, it oversaw the Sabadell Online account, the new mobile app and actions take in connection with digital customers in these cases, as mentioned, based particularly on the Committee's expertise in digital matters and digital transformation, which involved in-depth technical analysis of each of the projects and actions presented in this area.